3 Things Not to Say After Someone Loses Their Dog

 When giving condolences to someone whose lost a pet I try to keep it simple.
 But that wasn’t always the case, I used to be a bumbling idiot.

-There isn’t one magical thing you can say that to alleviate someone’s grief, but there are plenty of things you can say that end up making it worse.
-Here’s 3 things not to say after someone loses their dog (and things you should say instead).
+There isn’t one magical thing you can say that to alleviate someone’s grief, but there are plenty of things you can say that make it worse.
+Here’s 3 things not to say after someone loses their dog (and things you can say instead).

 Don’t Ask “Are You Getting Another Dog?”

 When you ask ‘are you getting another dog?’ to someone whose just lost theirs it makes it sound like they’re replaceable.
 That they can just go out and buy another puppy and things will be hunky dory.